rueyday/paper-crawler/README.md

-# 🤖 Robot Manipulation Paper Crawler
+# Paper Crawler

-This repo automatically collects the latest robot manipulation-related papers from arXiv (category: cs.RO), filters them by relevant keywords like "manipulation" or "grasp", and updates the results weekly.
+This repo automatically collects the latest topic(currently robot manipulation)-related papers from arXiv (category: cs.RO), filters them by relevant keywords like "manipulation" or "grasp", and updates the results weekly.

 ## 🔄 Automation